cmu-sei/redemption/doc/examples/codebase/README.md

 ### Creating a build file

 For the rest of these instructions, you should execute the commands inside the `distrib` Docker container, and `cd` into this directory.
-To set this up, use this command:
+To set this up, run this command in the top-level Redemption directory:

 ``` sh
 docker run -it --rm  -v ${PWD}:/host  docker.cc.cert.org/redemption/distrib  bash